fmorenodev/rogue/README.md

 	- no spawning in corridor entrances (find how to detect them)
 	- fix entities spawning upon the player
 - ~~player interaction with entities~~
+	- item pickup (using inventory)
+	- object specific interaction (like opening chests)
+	- skills and range attacks
-	- more interactions
+	- neutral or allied interactions with actors
 - inventory
 - ~~game over and game restart~~
 - enemy behaviour
+	- universal enemy AI
+	- specfic enemy AI
 	- enemy death behaviour
+- implement neutral and ally NPCs
 - ~~turn implementation~~
-- autotiling
+- ~~autotiling~~
-- complete map and advance to next one
+- map clearing and advancing to the next map
 - ~~start screen~~
 - leveling system
 - GUI